-In the halls of the West Chicago Community High School, a quiet phenomenon is occurring: the typical drinking fountain environment has some unexpected greenery thriving in the drain of the sinks.
+In the halls of the West Chicago Community High School, a quiet phenomenon occurred this fall: the typical drinking fountain environment had some unexpected greenery thriving in the drain of the sinks.

-Students have reported that sprouts are emerging from the water fountain drains in the English and athletic hallways.
+Students reported that sprouts – which have since died or been cleaned up – emerged from the water fountain drains in the English and athletic hallways.

-Although students may not be exactly thrilled about drinking “plant water,” the germination shows how life can find ways to grow in the strangest situations.
+Although students may not have been exactly thrilled about drinking “plant water,” the germination shows how life can find ways to grow in the strangest situations.

 “It’s interesting how plants were found in the school bathrooms.
 It make me question how they got there and how they kept growing,” junior Sophia Resendez said.